ahbarnett/mpspack/README.md

-in MATLAB make sure you're in the `mpspack` top directory and type `run test/testdielscatrokh` which should take about 1 second to run and produce a wave scattering figure from a smooth dielectric domain, along with a pointwise error, which should be small (ie less than 1e-14).
+in MATLAB make sure you're in the `mpspack` top directory and type `run test/testdielscatrokh` which should take about 1 second to run and produce a wave scattering figure from a smooth dielectric domain, along with a pointwise error, which should be small (ie around 1e-14).

 To test whether your tweaks installation worked: